Combined P-value Functions for Compatible Effect Estimation and Hypothesis Testing in Drug Regulation: Introduction

 A first attempt at resolving the apparent paradox could be to realize that the confidence level of the CI does not align with the level of the implicit test underlying the two-trials rule.
 Since the two-trials rule decision is based on two independent tests at level $\alpha = 0.025$, the overall test is at level $\alpha^2 = 0.000625$, thus one could instead take a $(1 - 2 \, \alpha^2) \times 100\% = 99.875\%$ meta-analytic CI \citep{Fisher1999, Senn2021}.
 For the RESPIRE trials, this would lead to a meta-analytic $99.875\%$ CI from $-0.71$ to $0.05$ which includes the value of 0 and hence aligns with the two-trials rule decision.
 However, the level $\alpha = 0.025$ is arbitrary and it would be desirable to have a CI that is compatible with the two-trials rule for any level, which is still not the case.
 For example, for $\alpha = 0.05$, the two-trials rule is still not fulfilled, while the $(1 - 2 \, \alpha^2) \times 100\% = 99.5\%$ meta-analytic CI from $-0.66$ to $-0.01$ excludes zero.

 Despite the widespread use of the two-trials rule in regulatory decision-making \citep{Zhang2020}, it remains unclear how point and interval estimation should be reconciled with it.
 This paper aims to resolve this issue with a new approach.
 The key idea is to look at both the two-trials rule and meta-analysis from the perspective of \textit{p}-value functions \citep{Bender_etal2005, XieSingh2013, Fraser2019, InfangerSchmidt-Trucksass2019, Marschner2024} and \textit{p}-value combination methods \citep{HedgesOlkin1985, Singh_etal2005, cousins2007annotated, Xie_etal2011, Heard2018}.
 The two-trials rule can be understood as a combined \textit{p}-value function based on the squared maximum of two \textit{p}-values \citep{Held2024} which is a special case of Wilkinson's combination method \citep{Wilkinson1951}, while meta-analysis corresponds to the combined \textit{p}-value function based on Stouffer's \textit{p}-value combination method \citep{Stouffer1949} with suitable weights.
 Both can be used to obtain combined \textit{p}-values for the null hypothesis of no effect, CIs, and point estimates.
 These quantities are compatible in the sense that the (two-sided) \textit{p}-value for a null value is less than $\alpha$ if and only if the null value is excluded by the $(1 - \alpha) \times 100\%$ CI, and that the point estimate is included in the CI at any confidence level $(1 - \alpha) \in (0,1)$.
 However, as we will show, the two methods implicitly target different estimands, which explains their different behaviors, and highlights the need to choose the method depending on the scientific question and corresponding estimand of interest.
 Moreover, the combined \textit{p}-value function pespective suggests considering alternative \textit{p}-value combination methods, for example, Edgington's method based on the sum of \textit{p}-values \citep{Edgington1972} or Fisher's method based on the product of \textit{p}-values \citep{Fisher1934}.
+All these \textit{p}-value combination methods have been studied before in terms of hypothesis testing properties, such as admissibility or monotonicity \citep{Birnbaum1954, HedgesOlkin1985}.
+In this paper, we take an alternative estimation perspective motivated by practical issues in drug regulation.